-Chair: Dave Williams — Industry Advisor, University of Melbourne
+Chair: David Williams — Industry Advisor, University of Melbourne

 Critical control rooms for the next generation of operations